Avoid paying a penalty fare

 If you’ve already boarded the train before you realise you’ve forgotten your Season ticket or photocard, speak to a member of on-board staff as soon as possible.
 They’ll sell you a full-price ticket – you can apply for a refund on this ticket.
 If you’re unable to pay, they'll issue you with an Unpaid Fares Notice, which you can appeal against when you’re able to show your Season ticket.

-If you forget your railcard or can't show your digital railcard for any reason, we'll refund your additional ticket costs or cancel the Penalty Fare notice, once in any 12-month period.
+If you forget your railcard or can't show your digital railcard for any reason, we'll refund your additional ticket costs, once in any 12-month period.
 To arrange this, contact our Customer Service Centre.

 If you have a digital railcard and your phone runs out of battery or gets lost, you can swap your railcard onto another mobile device.